bitcoin/bips/bip-segdata.md

 Let the canonical entry list be `e[0], e[1], ..., e[n-1]`, where each `e[i]` is the 32-byte entry hash `tagged_hash("SegData/entry", entry bytes)` and `n` equals the `segdata` count varint and the number of distinct entries referenced in the block.
 The Merkle root `MR` is defined recursively:

 - `n == 0`: `MR` is the all-zero Merkle root value.
-This case arises only when a block with no references carries the optional commitment (§SegData commitment, validation rule 5).
+This case arises only when a block with no references carries the optional commitment ([SegData commitment](#segdata-commitment-in-coinbase), validation rule 5).
 This is an explicit deviation from RFC-6962, which hashes the empty string.
 - `n == 1`: `MR = tagged_hash("SegData/leaf", e[0])`.
 - `n >= 2`: let `k` be the largest power of two strictly less than `n`; then `MR = tagged_hash("SegData/branch", MR(e[0:k]) || MR(e[k:n]))`, where each sublist root is computed by these same rules.
 The split places a perfect subtree of `k` leaves on the left and the remainder on the right.

 The distinct leaf and branch tags mean no internal node can collide with a leaf.
 The deterministic split makes the tree shape a pure function of `n`, with no padding to introduce ambiguity, so every entry list of a given length has exactly one valid tree and two distinct canonical lists cannot share a Merkle root.

 Each `e[i]` is exactly the 32-byte hash carried in the corresponding SegData reference output, and the canonical order is fixed by the referencing transactions.
 The leaf set, and therefore the Merkle root, are determined by the block's transactions alone, so a validator can compute `MR` and check the commitment (validation rule 2) without holding the `segdata` region.
-Confirming that entries hashing to those leaves are actually present and correctly encoded requires the region and is a relay-policy check, not consensus (§Validation rules).
+Confirming that entries hashing to those leaves are actually present and correctly encoded requires the region and is a relay-policy check, not consensus ([Validation rules](#validation-rules-consensus)).

 ### Weight accounting